The unbounded Kasparov product by a differentiable module: The Kasparov module of an unbounded modular cycle

 \section{The Kasparov module of an unbounded modular cycle}

 Throughout this section we let $\sA$ be a $*$-algebra which satisfies the conditions of Assumption \ref{a:alg}.
-We will then consider a fixed unbounded modular cycle $(X,D,\De)$ from $\sA$ to an arbitrary $C^*$-algebra $B$.
-As usual we will assume that $(X,D,\De)$ is either of even or odd parity and in the even case we will denote the $\zz/2\zz$-grading operator by $\ga : X \to X$.
-We will apply the notation
+We then consider a fixed unbounded modular cycle $(X,D,\De)$ from $\sA$ to an arbitrary $C^*$-algebra $B$.
+We assume that $(X,D,\De)$ is either of even or odd parity and in the even case we denote the $\zz/2\zz$-grading operator by $\ga : X \to X$.
+We apply the notation

 for the \emph{bounded transform} of the unbounded selfadjoint and regular operator $D : \sD(D) \to X$.

 \emph{The aim of this section is to show that the pair $(X,F_D)$ is a bounded Kasparov module from $A$ to $B$ and hence that our unbounded modular cycle gives rise to a class in the $KK$-group, $KK_p(A,B)$ (where $p = 0,1$ according to the parity of $(X,D,\De)$).}